datareel/datareel/load_balancer/drlb_ldm/README.txt

 /etc/drlb/ldm_cluster_rules.cfg

-The assignment rule allow you to route LDM requests to specific back-end servers.
+The assignment rules allow you to route LDM requests to specific back-end servers.
 This is done to isolate clients making excessive requests or manage clients with unique requirements.
 By default if the assigned back-end LDM server is down, the client request will be